hichiaty/course-intro-to-cpp/pre-course/Readme.md

 # Pre-course Introduction to programming concepts

 There are many programming languages around, each with their own strengths and weaknesses.
-These languages may seem different and some are indeed more suited for different tasks, but the underlying programming are usually shared between them.
+These languages may seem different and some are indeed more suited for different tasks, but the underlying programming concepts are usually shared between them.
 Such differences between languages may include:
 * Syntax
 * Typing (Strongly Typed and Weakly/Loosely Typed)
 * Execution

 ## Data Types
 At the centre of all computer programs is some data, or collections of data (Data Structures) which is being manipulated by the program logic to give a desired result.
-Data structures can be very complex and abstract, in this section, we will consider simple data types which are present in almost all programming languages.
+Data structures can be very complex and abstract.
+In this section, we will consider simple data types which are present in almost all programming languages.
 We will first identify what they are, and look at what operations can be used to manipulate them.

 - int
 - float